gvelasquezneira/QuirkyFoods/database/README.md

 quantity field:
 * Type: INT
-* Length: 20
+* Length: leave blank

 price field:
 * Type: DECIMAL
-* Length: 19,4
+* Length: 16,2

-date field:
+updated field:
 * Type: TEXT
 * Length: leave blank
-* We will use PHP to construct the date, so we will not use the SQL type DATE.
+* (We will use PHP to construct the date, so we will not use the SQL type DATE.)

 **Save** the database.